Bjorn-Boris-Berggren/thesaurus/README.md

 ## Getting Started
 1. Start the database server
 2. Run thesaurus/DatabaseScript.sql on the database to create the tables
+3. Open the file 'thesaurus/SynonymApp/ServerConfig.cs'
+4. Add the database configuration here: server, database,user, password etc.
-3. Start the terminal
+5. Start the terminal
-4. Go to the folder 'thesaurus/SynonymApp'
-5. Type "dotnet restore"
-6. Go to the folder 'thesaurus/Tests'
+6. Go to the folder 'thesaurus/SynonymApp'
 7. Type "dotnet restore"
+8. Go to the folder 'thesaurus/Tests'
+9. Type "dotnet restore"
-8. Go to the root folder 'thesaurus'
+10. Go to the root folder 'thesaurus'
-9. Type "dotnet test"
+11. Type "dotnet test"